 - All material will remain confidential to the judges.

 - We do recommend that you provide as many metrics as possible with your entries.
-You can flag any commercially sensitive elements of your entry with the wording ‘Not For Publication' (we recommend the use of footnotes for this purpose).
-The organisers will ensure that this highlighted information is not published in any form.
-NB: Please do not use colour to flag but make it clear by use of symbols or footnotes.
+You can flag any commercially sensitive elements of your entry with the wording 'Not For Publication' (we recommend the use of footnotes for this purpose).
+The organisers will ensure that this flagged information is not published in any form.

 - Note that the 50-word description will be published so must not contain any sensitive information.